-In November 2011, BGI Americas announced a partnership with Children’s Hospital of Philadelphia, [email protected], to conduct large-scale human genome sequencing and bioinformatics analysis at a newly established, state-of-the-art Joint Genome Center at CHOP.
-The partnership focuses initially on the discovery of genes underpinning rare and common pediatric diseases using next-gen sequencing.
-The center is fully operational and offers sequencing services with ultrafast turnaround time for clients across the Americas.
+In November 2011, BGI Americas formed a partnership with Children’s Hospital of Philadelphia, [email protected], to conduct large-scale human genome sequencing and bioinformatics analysis at a newly established, state-of-the-art Joint Genome Center at CHOP.
+The partnership will focus initially on the discovery of genes underpinning rare and common pediatric diseases using next-generation sequencing (NGS).

 [email protected] Davis Joint Genome Center

 In October 2011, BGI entered a partnership with UC Davis to establish a state-of-the-art BGI sequencing facility on the UC Davis Health System campus in Sacramento.
-The new sequencing facility is used to support research initiatives and collaborations and leverages the existing strengths across the Davis and Sacramento campuses concentrating on human and animal health and medicine, food safety and security, biology, and the environment.
-The center is now accepting samples from clients across the Americas.
-To learn more, visit http://research.ucdavis.edu/bgi.
+BGI and UC Davis have initiated the planning for a permanent [email protected] Davis Joint Genome Center.
+The new sequencing facility will be used to support research initiatives and collaborations.
+It will also be used to leveraged existing strengths across the Davis and Sacramento campuses concentrating on human and animal health and medicine, food safety and security, biology, and the environment.